 I realize you might not want to talk about it yet, but what is the plan for starting a family?
-The timetable for kids will dictate the size of house you buy, the neighbourhood you choose and the importance of nearby daycare and schools.
+The timetable for kids will dictate the size of the house you buy, the neighbourhood you choose and the importance of nearby daycare and schools.

 How far are you and your spouse prepared to commute to work?
 Who drives and who is OK on the TTC?
 One of you will likely have a longer commute than the other.
-If one or both of you regularly works from home, you’ll need to take those needs into consideration too.
+If one or both of you regularly work from home, you’ll need to take those needs into consideration too.